kkirstein/proglang-playground/README.md

 Python is an interpreted general purpose programming language.
 Due to its wide spread, bindings to many popular libraries and frameworks are available, especially in the field of scientific computing

+# Racket

+[Racket](http://racket-lang.org/) is a Scheme dialect with emphasis on teaching computer science.
+It features the definition and usage of new programming language variants.
+Its infrastructure contains a large number of packages for different application areas.
+DrRacket is a multi-platform developement environment.
+This might enable the usage of Racket also for other disciplines besides education.

 # Rust

 [Rust](https://www.rust-lang.org) is a statically typed programming language with good support for multithreading.
 It features a concept of variable ownership to prevent data races, deadlocks, etc.